 The pool vs the beach

-Consider a community pool - nothing fancy, just a standard rectangle tank surrounded by a deck.
+Imagine a community pool - nothing fancy, just a standard rectangle tank surrounded by a deck.
 In this environment, once you step out of the changerooms, there are only 2 choices: you are either in the pool or on the deck.